 One choice you can make to add some predictability into otherwise uncertain times is building a partnership with a trusted third-party logistics (3PL) provider.
 Here are a few ways the right 3PL can inject some certainty into your shipping operations:

-- Access to capacity.
 Although carriers are quickly adapting operations to meet the demand shift from B2B to B2C, there's still a crunch on available capacity that could affect your shipments.
 Because 3PLs negotiate with leading small package and freight carriers, their customers generally get priority when it comes to limited space.

 The only thing that's certain about the coming months is that uncertainty will continue to prevail for most businesses.
 Do your peace of mind – and bottom line – a favor by partnering with an experienced and highly regarded 3PL like Worldwide Express.